-The Police will always be informed when there is reason to believe that indecent images involve sexual acts and any child in the imagery is under 13 years of age.
+The Police will always be informed when there is reason to believe that indecent images involve sexual acts and/or any child in the imagery is under 13 years of age.

-The DSL will make a judgement about whether a reported YPSI incident is experimental as in section 11 above or aggravated.
+The DSL will make a judgement about whether a reported YPSI incident is 'experimental' as in section 12 above or 'aggravated'.

 Aggravated incidents involve criminal or abusive elements beyond the creation, sending or possession of sexual images created by young people.
-These include possible adult involvement or criminal or abusive behaviour by young people such as sexual abuse, extortion, threats, malicious conduct arising from personal conflicts, or creation or sending or showing of images without the knowledge or against the will of a young person who is pictured.
+These include possible adult involvement; criminal or abusive behaviour by young people such as sexual abuse, extortion, threats; malicious conduct arising from personal conflicts; coercion; an imbalance of power e.g. an older pupil pressurising a younger or vulnerable pupil to create or share an indecent image; or creation, sending or showing of images without the knowledge, or against the will, of a young person who is pictured.